JonathanFlamme/CookBook/README.md

 1. Copy the `.env.sample` file and rename it to `.env`
 2. Run `npm install`
 3. Run `docker-compose up `
-4. Run migrations to create the databases `nx migration:run cookbook-API `
+4. Run migrations to create the databases `nx migration:run cookbook-api `

 ## Usage